-Over the 34 years since becoming a charitable trust in 1990, the Foundation has granted total of ¥662.5 million to 494 organizations up to 2023, making great achievements.
-The 2020 presentation ceremony was cancelled to avoid the risk of new coronavirus(Covid-19) infection; the 2021 and 2022 ceremonies were held online; the 2023 ceremony was held at the venue with an online connection to overseas organizations.
+Over the 35 years since becoming a charitable trust in 1990, the Foundation has granted total of ¥704.5 million to 517 organizations up to 2024, making great achievements.
+The 2020 presentation ceremony was cancelled to avoid the risk of new coronavirus (Covid-19) infection; the 2021 and 2022 ceremonies were held online; In 2023, we also began connecting online with various locations and holding hybrid presentation ceremonies.

-The 34th Fund Granting Ceremony of Public Trust Suntory Fund for Bird Conservation
+The 35th Fund Granting Ceremony of Public Trust Suntory Fund for Bird Conservation